ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ---

 ## Scene 32: EXT.
-SCHOOL PLAYGROUND - AFTERNOON
+MAINSTREET TOWN - AFTERNOON

-Later that afternoon at recess, _Mac_ finds _Makayla_ standing by the soccer net, staring at some strange burn marks on the grass.
-She turns to him, her expression serious.
+Later that afternoon at _Mac_, _Makayla_, and _Asher_ walk along the coastal sleepy town - the town is buzzing - they all look at the weather chimes and the weather ** NOTE - - have a foreshadowment here.

 **MAKAYLA**

-> Have you noticed that the dogs in this town are acting up?
+> Have you noticed the dogs?

 **ASHER**

-> Acting Up?
+> The dogs?

 **MAKAYLA**

-> Acting up.
+> The dogs.

-_Mac_ hesitates but then nods.

-**MAKAYLA**

-> Mac - Asher and I are going to come by later this afternoon and set up more traps.
+_Mac looks around for the apparent dogs.

 **ASHER**

-> Don't we have Youth Group today?
+> What about them?

 **MAKAYLA**

-> Crap.
+> They're acting batty.

+_Mac_ hesitates but then nods.

 ---

 ## Scene 33: INT.
 YOUTH GROUP CLASS - AFTERNOON

 _Mac_ looks around and notices that some of his classmates are also his Sunday School classmates.
 The _Youth Pastor_ begins handing out papers on the topic of ancient Israelites and what we can learn from their mistaken ways of seeking atonement.